boefraty74/todelete_TutorialFunnelPlot/README.md

 In [this blog ](https://onlinejournalismblog.com/2011/10/31/power-tools-for-aspiring-data-journalists-funnel-plots-in-r/) author demonstrates the implementation of "funnel plot" in R, and we use it as a starting point.

-We are going to use this code in order to incrementally create
+We are going to use this code in order to incrementally create all four different _creatures_:

 1. R-script for RStudio
 1. R-visual in Power BI
 1. R-powered Custom Visual in Power BI (PNG-based)
 1. R-powered HTML-based Custom Visual in Power BI

-Of cause we could choose not to create R-visual or PNG-based custom visual and to go for HTML-based visual from the beginning, we only do it for the sake of completeness of tutorial.
+Of cause we could choose not to create R-visual or PNG-based custom visual and to go for HTML-based custom visual from the beginning, we only do it for the sake of completeness of the tutorial.

 ## Chapter 1<a name="chapter-1"></a>